Jon Spencer Blues Explosion: Now I Got Worry (1996–1997)

 R.L.
 Burnside would also join The Jon Spencer Blues Explosion for the Now I Got Worry tour dates in the UK, Europe and the US in October and November 1996.
 On October 23, 1996 Lola da Musica, VPRO TV filmed both artists in a pre-show jam session at De Melkweg, Amsterdam.
 "Boogie Chillun" was later released officially on the Live Promo Video.

-On October 29 The Jon Spencer Blues Explosion recorded a short live set for MTV Studios, London consisting of Now I Got Worry songs and "Water Main" and "Vacuum of Loneliness".
+On October 29, The Jon Spencer Blues Explosion recorded a short live set for MTV Studios in London, consisting of Now I Got Worry songs and "Water Main" and "Vacuum of Loneliness".
 "Love All of Me" and the band introduction were officially released on the Live Promo Video.

 "2Kindsa Love" was the first UK single released from Now I Got Worry by Mute Records issued on pink vinyl 7" and CD in November 1996 with music video directed by Mike Mills it reached 122 in the UK charts.

 "Wail" was released in the UK by Mute Records on May 10, 1997 as a CD and two 7" singles (grey and green vinyl).
-The incorrectly-spelled "John Spencer Blues Explosion" cover artwork was written in Tipp-Ex on an escalator hand-rail at Tottenham Court Road underground station in London (there was also a second part a bit further down the which just said "Damn").
+The incorrectly spelled "John Spencer Blues Explosion" cover artwork was written in Tipp-Ex on an escalator hand-rail at Tottenham Court Road underground station in London (there was also a second part a bit further down the which just said "Damn").
 Each of the covers features a slightly different photo by William Bankhead of the same text.

 The music video for "Wail" was directed by Weird Al Yankovic, reaching number 66 in the UK singles chart.

 In Melbourne, Australia, on September 6, 1997 The Jon Spencer Blues Explosion performed "2Kindsa Love" / "Flavor" on ABC's national, weekly morning youth program, Recovery.
 Jon Spencer can be seen running through the audience, around the set and destroying the "Blues Explosion" back drop.
 Jon Spencer was asked about this particular performance in a June 2010 issue of the UK music weekly NME:

 "Which song were you playing with Jon Spencer Blues Explosion when you trashed a TV studio in Melbourne in '97?"

 "We may have started with another song and went into 'Flavour'.
 It wasn't planned, it just kinda hit me.
 It may have just been exhaustion.
 You reach a point on tour and you get a bit punch-drunk.
 That show is broadcast live in the morning!
 They were all really nice about it though!"